 In the PCRE documentation the word "newline" is used to mean "the character or pair of characters that indicate a line break".
 The choice of newline convention affects the handling of the dot, circumflex, and dollar metacharacters, the handling of #-comments in /x mode, and, when CRLF is a recognized line ending sequence, the match position advancement for a non-anchored pattern.
-The choice of newline convention does not affect the interpretation of the \n or \r escape sequences.
+There is more detail about this in the section on pcre\exec() options below.